Motorrat/anonyxel/README.md

 Excel Sheet Data Anonymizer for Machine Learning.

-Takes DATA_FILE.anon.xlsx with ID, Outcome and some data columns in the DATA worksheet.
+Takes DATA_FILE.xlsx with ID, Outcome and some data columns in the DATA worksheet.
 Hashes IDs, keeps Outcome(0/1) cleartext.
 Numbers(integers) excluding float are first hashed to a string.
 Afterwards all categorical and string columns are encoded into levels.